aelshehawy/academic-kickstart_ash/content/publication/publication2/index.md

 +++
-title = "Why Obasanjo but Germany: the Leader vs. Country Debate on the Floor of U.S. Congress" date = 2020-12-01T00:00:00 draft = false
+title = "Seeing the Person for the Country?
+Foreign Leader Salience on the US Congress Floor" date = 2020-12-01T00:00:00 draft = false